search-icon

 [back to top]

-NOTE: In DEAR Warehouse Management System, the order of pick list items is automatically generated from your bin names in alphanumerical order (e.g. numbers come before letters: bins 1B, 2B, 3B will be listed before bins B1, B2, B3).
+NOTE: In Cin7 Core Warehouse Management System, the order of pick list items is automatically generated from your bin names in alphanumerical order (e.g. numbers come before letters: bins 1B, 2B, 3B will be listed before bins B1, B2, B3).

 Add bins to a location